-- an investor takes some of his client’s money to pay off a gambling debt.
+- an investor takes some of his client’s money to pay off a gambling debt and other personal expenses.

-Embezzlement charges can be a difficult criminal offense for the prosecutor to prove.
-Some defenses to the crime of embezzlement are that the defendant:
+Embezzlement charges can be a difficult California theft offense for the prosecutor to prove.
+Some defenses to the crime of embezzlement are that you:

 - did not fraudulently use money or property,

-- believed in good faith that he had a right to the property, and/or
+- believed in good faith that you had a right to the property, and/or

 - had no intent to deprive.

 When is embezzlement a felony under California state law?

-Embezzling money or property valued at $950 or less is a misdemeanor punishable by up to 6 months in county jail.
+Embezzling money or property with an aggregate value of $950 or less is a misdemeanor punishable by up to 6 months in county jail.
 Embezzlement greater than $950 can be charged as a felony, which carries a sentence of up to 3 years in custody.